AMWA-TV/ms-05-02/docs/Feature sets.md

 # Feature sets

-Feature sets are models (classes and datatypes) required for a specific functionality devices expose.
+Feature sets are models (classes and datatypes) required for devices to expose specific functionality.

 Feature sets are defined in the [Control feature sets register](https://specs.amwa.tv/nmos-control-feature-sets/).